nextflow-io/nextflow/docs/process.rst

 =======

 The ``when`` declaration allows you to define a condition that must be verified in order to execute the process.
-This can be any expression that evaluate to a boolean value.
+This can be any expression that evaluates a boolean value.

 It is useful to enable/disable the process execution depending the state of various inputs and parameters.
 For example::